 When a spatially unaware graphics editor loads a GeoTIFF it ignores the extra projection system tags and proceeds to display the TIF image just as if it was a plain, ordinary, dumb-format, non-GIS image.
 When the editor saves that TIF or updates it in any way those projection tags have already been lost and the result is that the image is now just a plain, ordinary, dumb-format, non-GIS TIF image.
 It is no longer a GeoTIFF.

 The result is that we will end up with a collection of .tif files that once were GeoTIFFs but which we discover, unpredictably and at random, have been converted into ordinary TIF files that no longer contain projection information and are useless for GIS.
 The really annoying part of GeoTIFFs versus TIFs in that since they both end in the same .tif extension there is really nothing to distinguish the two except the presence of invisible projection tags inside the format that only GIS software like Manifold understands.

 If we have had the bad luck of inadvertently losing a GeoTIFF by it being opened in a spatially unaware image editing package, the bad news is that those projection tags probably are gone forever.
 There is nothing about what remains in the .tif that will allow us to get them back.

-If we have not yet used the image and there is no .MAPMETA or .XML accessory file for it, we will be stuck with either getting fresh copies of the GeoTIFFs from the original source, or painfully trying to find out from that original source exactly what the projections were and manually specifying them for each such image by manually launching Assign Initial Coordinate System in the Component pane.
+If we have not yet used the image and there is no .MAPMETA or .XML accessory file for it, we will be stuck with either getting fresh copies of the GeoTIFFs from the original source, or painfully trying to find out from that original source exactly what the projections were and manually specifying them for each such image by manually launching Assign Initial Coordinate System in the Info pane.

 Restoring GeoTIFFs - If we have a GeoTIFF that was opened in an image editor and killed by an inexpert user, there is a chance to save that GeoTIFF if it has ever been saved by Release 8, Radian Studio or Manifold System.